pintergreg/software-engineering/lectures/16_automatization.md

     - takes time to understand
 - context switching is costly
     - switching between tasks
 - that is why it is advisable to define small tasks during the sprint planning
     - 1--4 hours, but ideally closer to 1
     - preventing interruption
+    - a programmer probably get one uninterrupted 2-hour session in a day [@parnin2013programmer]
 <!--     - [also withing a OS / CPU]{.text-smaller} -->